rilieo/oogle-unphotos/README.md

     - The user selects a photo they wish to play as a tile puzzle from their gallery.
     - Upon selection, the system opens a new interface dedicated to the tile puzzle, displaying the photo scrambled into a 3x3 grid of tiles.
     - The system provides a brief set of instructions on how to play the puzzle, including controls for tile movement (e.g., clicking tiles).
-    - The user interacts with the puzzle by moving tiles around, aiming to rearrange them into the correct order to form the original image.
+    - The user interacts with the puzzle by clicking 2 tiles at a time, aiming to rearrange them into the correct order to form the original image.
     - Once the user rearranges the tiles correctly, the system detects that the puzzle is complete.
     - The system displays the original photo in full view, providing visual confirmation of the completed puzzle.
     - The system displays the original photo in the library of photos when the user navigates back to `/photos`.
   - Alternative Flow:
+    - The user exits out of the instructions of the game.
+      - The system displays the current state of the photo.
-    - The puzzle fails to load.
+    - The user enters the puzzle phase, doesn't finish solving the puzzle, and exits.
-    - System provides an error message and prompt the user to reload the page or retry later.
+      - The system saves the current state and displays that state.
 - Post Conditions:
   - The user has successfully completed the tile puzzle and viewed the original photo.
   - The system records the user’s completion statistics (time and moves) if the user opts to save this data.